Performative male: History

+Male manipulator

+In 2020, Pitchfork published an article on the "male manipulator meme", which they likened to the 2015 "softboy" trend, described as "sensitive and perceptive, but still a dick".
+The term emerged on TikTok, with discussions on Twitter prompting users to cite groups such as Radiohead, Slowdive, and the Smiths as red flags for the archetypes music taste.
+The concept was promptly criticized.
+The article further stated that the term "male manipulator music" had been used synonymously with the term "incelcore".
+Artists such as Gorillaz, Frank Ocean, and Mac DeMarco, along with visual media like Fight Club and BoJack Horseman have been likened to the archetype.
+"Female manipulator music" is an associated term consisting of acts such as Lana Del Rey and Melanie Martinez.
+In 2022, The Guardian stated that the Weeknd's album Dawn FM was "the Dom Pérignon of male manipulator music – a slick of negging and neediness, sleaze and sanctimony that carries the unnatural, alluring glow of toxic waste."

+Origins

 The specific terming of a "performative male" was popularized as an internet meme starting from 2025 as it began going viral through circulation on social media.
 However, think pieces about supposed performative males, cast at those who read feminist or women-written literature in public, were being written as early as August 2024 by The Times.

 Cosmopolitan stated, in August 2025, that, "While this genre of man has always existed, he's recently started making the rounds online in the form of memes playfully poking fun at this kind of performative male behavior."
 In a similar vein, Her World called it one of many archetypes in a longstanding history of "alternative male personas," and Them called the archetype "nothing new" and akin to archetypes of previous years like the "toxic softboi" or "male manipulator," albeit with the mention that it reached a "fever pitch" in August.
 The Independent described it as an "arguably modern evolution of the hipster."